brunocfnba/docker-airflow/README.md

 * It's also required to run a python script when creating the container so the first user can be created.
 Other user can be created within the Airflow UI.
   * Edit the `set_auth.py` file and add the desired username, e-mail and password.
 > There are other methods of authentication in Airflow like LDAP.
 I using the web method.
 Go to [Airflow Offical Web Site - Security](https://airflow.incubator.apache.org/security.html) for more.

+##### 3. SMTP
+* Airflow has a feature to send e-mails when different actions happen with DAGs in execution like a task failed, retry or success.
+To do so, provide the SMTP server information in the airflow.cfg file.
+Look for the `[smtp]` block.
+* For this setup gmail SMTP has been used.
+Replace the information there with the ones from your SMTP server.